-- 4. Access to food (SDG target 2.1).
-The Niger is a food-deficit country that imports between 10 and 12 percent of its national cereal needs.
-11 Access to nutritious food especially for the poorest and most food-insecure women and girls is constrained by low incomes and purchasing power, a weak social protection system and fluctuating food prices.
+4. Access to food (SDG target 2.1).
+The Niger failed to meet the Millennium Development Goal 1 targets of eradicating extreme poverty and reducing hunger by 2015 and remains a food deficit country, meeting 10-12 percent of its national cereal needs through imports.
+Niger has made little progress on access to nutritious food - especially for the poorest and most food insecure women and girls - which is constrained by low incomes and purchasing power, limited access to land for women and youth, a weak social protection system and fluctuating food prices.
+It is estimated that in 2018 over 6.8 million people were chronically food insecure.
 Staple food prices have remained high since 2008 due to higher demand, low production and poor road infrastructure.
-Between 2014 and 2018 an average of 1.5 million people a year were acutely food-insecure; of this number, at least 660,000 people required assistance, mainly in the conflict-affected regions of Tillaberi, Tahoua and Diffa.
-12 Households led by women are twice as likely to be food-insecure, 13 mainly due to socio-economic barriers to women's empowerment and other structural gender inequalities.
-14 In 2018, over 6.8 million people were estimated to be chronically food-insecure. - 5.
-End malnutrition (SDG target 2.2).
+Between 2014 and 2018 an average of 1.5 million people per year were acutely food insecure, of which at least 660,000 required assistance, mainly in conflict-affected regions (Tillaberi, Tahoua and Diffa).
+Women-headed households are twice as likely to be food insecure, mainly due to socio-economic barriers to women's empowerment and structural gender inequalities in decision making and access to productive resources and services.

+- 5. End malnutrition (SDG target 2.2).
 The Niger is facing the triple burden of malnutrition.
 In 2018, 47.8 percent of children age 6-59 months were stunted and 15 percent (12 percent of girls and 18 percent of boys) were acutely malnourished.
 Stunting and acute malnutrition are most prevalent in the regions of Maradi, where 60.3 percent are stunted and 15.7 percent are acutely malnourished, and Zinder, where 63.0 percent are stunted and 19.2 percent are acutely malnourished.
 Among women of reproductive age, undernutrition affects 15.5 percent and overweight or obesity affects 17.8 percent.
-Over 73.4 percent of children under 5 and 45.8 percent of girls and women age 15-49 suffer from anaemia.
+17 Over 73.4 percent of children under 5 and 45.8 percent of girls and women age 15-49 suffer from anaemia.
 More than 80 percent of the population is at risk of iodine deficiency disorders. - 6.
 Undernutrition is the result of limited access to basic social services, poor health and sanitation infrastructure, household food insecurity and limited dietary diversity18 and inadequate infant care and feeding practices.
-Structural and sociocultural gender inequalities are major drivers of undernutrition.
-19 Only 6 percent of
+Structural and sociocultural gender inequalities are major drivers of undernutrition.19 Only 6 percent of children age 6-23 months consume a minimum acceptable diet, and 23 percent of babies are exclusively breastfed.